archeofoss/archeofoss/2021/index.md

 ## Latest news

+**[29/01/2024]**

+The proceedings were published as a special issue of the _Groma_ journal:  [Vol. 7 (2022): Proceedings of Archeo.FOSS XV 2021 Open software, hardware, processes, data and formats in archaeological research](https://archaeopresspublishing.com/ojs/index.php/groma/issue/view/vol7-2022).

 **[20/01/2022]**

 On **11 February 2022**, the workshop "_The Roman Villa of l’Albir (Alicante, Spain).
 The use of Blender and the Extended Matrix in the virtual recreation_" will be streamed live.
 The workshop will be held by Jaime Molina, Carolina Frías, Javier Muñoz, Laia Fabregat, Alejandro Martín, Daniel Tejerina (University of Alicante).